September 30, 2023

-Watch or participate in contests for authentic mountain folk arts and skills, including for best beards and mustaches; period costume; canned, preserved and baked goods, and chainsaw woodcutting.
-A stroll through other areas will feature demonstrations of black powder shooting, blacksmithing, salt-making, stone carving, banjo-making, corn shuck crafts, Cherokee pottery/crafts and broom-making.
+Watch or participate in contests for authentic mountain folk arts and skills, including best beards and mustaches; period costumes; canned, preserved, and baked goods, and chainsaw woodcutting.
+A stroll through other areas will feature demonstrations of black powder shooting, blacksmithing, salt-making, stone carving, banjo-making, corn shuck crafts, Cherokee pottery/crafts, and broom-making.
 Hear the melodies of shape-note singing or watch a game of Cherokee stickball.
-Free wagon rides and hayrides and an antique auto show gives a look back at transportation of former days.
+Free wagon rides and hayrides and an antique auto show give a look back at the transportation of former days.

 Directions: WCU is located about 50 miles southwest of Asheville (one hour drive) in Cullowhee, south of Sylva.
 Enter the campus from NC 107 and follow signs to on-campus parking options.
 Thanks to WCU for the photos!